krzemienski/awesome-researcher/architecture.md

 - Structured logging with ISO 8601 timestamps
 - Detailed tracking of tokens used and cost per operation
+- Full prompt and completion logging
 - Per-agent logging for debugging and analysis

+## Implementation Notes

+- Uses web_search and firecrawl_scrape functions to emulate BrowserTool
+- Multi-threading with ThreadPoolExecutor for parallel research
+- RapidFuzz for name-based fuzzy matching
+- Mistletoe for Markdown AST parsing
+- Tenacity for retry mechanisms